lukeboga/helios-js/ai/2025-04-01-enhancements/03-implementation-roadmap.md

 The implementation is organized into phases based on the priority and dependency relationships identified in the traceability matrix, with specific numbered steps for each phase.

+## Implementation Principles

+Throughout this implementation, we will adhere to the following principles:

+1. **Complete Legacy Code Removal**: Since this project is not yet published, we will completely remove all deprecated/legacy code rather than maintaining backward compatibility.
+This includes removing unused interfaces, outdated approaches, and references to them in both code and documentation.

+2. **Clean Architecture**: We will implement a clean, consistent architecture focusing on the function-based approach with factory patterns rather than the older interface-based approach.

+3. **Documentation Synchronization**: All documentation will be updated to reflect only the current implementation approach, with no references to removed legacy code.

 ## Preparation Phase (1-2 days)

 ### Version Control Setup